OuterHaven369/Alchemy/README.md

 busted tests
 ```

+### Version Control Helpers

+The included helper functions wrap common git operations.
+When calling
+`version_control.commit()` without an argument, the commit message defaults
+to `"Update"`.

 # License Overview

 This project is generously offered under a dual-license model, designed to accommodate both open-source community projects and commercial initiatives.
 Our goal is to foster innovation and collaboration while also supporting the project's sustainable development.